NipunBinjola/Customer-Churn-Prediction/README.md

-# Customer Churn Prediction
+# Customer Churn Prediction and reason for leaving prediction using Machine Learning

-We have built a sample prototype to demonstrate how we will develop real industry level prototype.
-This prototype may help to identify and create possible technical/non-technical solutions which helps the bank identifying about-to-withdraw customers and act accordingly to ensure that the bank can take the best-possible course of actions.
+We have built a sample prototype to demonstrate how we will develop real industry level solutions.
+This prototype  helps to identify  about-to-withdraw customers  and act accordingly to ensure that the bank can take the best-possible course of actions.
+Also the prototype predicts the possible reasons of leaving for a customer which may give a better picture of customer thoughts.

+### Using this prototype live !
+This prototype to predict customer churn is live at http://predictkaro.herokuapp.com/ !!
+We have deployed whole machine-learning model on web for ease-of-access .
+Simply go to this url and login using the below username and password .
+Username - ```dhfl``` <br>
+Password - ```dhfl```

+## How to use the web-app - a walkthrough
+Visit the link mentioned above to launch the fully functional web-application.

 ## Getting Started